-Standard College's Management Team consists of the CEO/President, the Director of Education, the Deputy Executive Director, the Director of Compliance, the Assistance Director of Education, and the Director of Clinical Education.
-The Management Team's purpose is to provide leadership and oversight to Standard College's academic nursing education programs and administrative staff, ensuring that the College upholds its mission to act as a "student-centered institution that provides high quality and dynamic nursing education to its students in preparation for licensure as professional/vocational nurses and entry into the field of nursing, as well as provide them with the foundation needed to further their long-term educational and professional goals."
+Standard College's Management Team consists of the CEO/President, Deputy Executive Director, the Director of Education, the Director of Compliance, the Assistance Director of Education, and the Director of Clinical Education.
+The Management Team's purpose is to provide leadership and oversight to Standard College's academic nursing education programs and administrative staff, ensuring that the College upholds its mission to act as a "studentcentered institution that provides high quality and dynamic nursing education to its students in preparation for licensure as professional/vocational nurses and entry into the field of nursing, as well as provide them with the foundation needed to further their long-term educational and professional goals."